Our thorough eye exams and high-tech approach

 Keep Your Eyes Covered

-Why Choose University Vision Centre
+Why Choose University Vision Centre?

 As AMD progresses, vision loss is irreversible.
 But early detection and preventative measures can help secure your eyesight and quality of life.
-We utilize cutting-edge technology to catch macular degeneration as early possible — long before vision loss occurs.
+We utilize cutting-edge technology to catch macular degeneration as early as possible — long before vision loss occurs.
 And we’re always here to explain what’s happening with your eyes and plan your management, with your input.
 Some of our most advanced diagnostics include:

 ForeseeHome: While most screenings test for dry AMD, this at-home, easy-to-use device checks for the more sudden-onset wet AMD twice a week.
 It immediately reports if there’s any issue — and is often covered by insurance!